cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 Example:
 - The topic is relevant and timely.
 - The idea is novel and fills a knowledge gap.
-- The conclusion makes sense.
+- The conclusions make sense.

 **Major Inconsistencies**